Lent at Atonement

 -

-Consider joining us virtually for a Lenten Bible Study led by Charles Bonilla on the Thursdays in Lent beginning on Feb.
-22 at 6:30 p.m.
+Consider joining us virtually for an Online Bible Study led by Father Charles on Tuesdays at 5:30 p.m.
+Join here.

 Almsgiving